Round and Bipartize for Vertex Cover Approximation: Introduction

-Note that such a bipartizing set always exists: we may simply take $S = V_{1/2}$, which recovers the standard $2$-approximation algorithm for vertex cover.
-Our analysis thus falls into the framework of beyond the worst-case analysis \cite{roughgarden2021beyond}.
-It also has some interesting connections to \emph{learning-augmented algorithms}, which have access to some prediction in their input, obtained for instance through machine learning.
-This prediction is assumed to come without any worst-case guarantees, and the goal is then to take advantage of it by making the algorithm perform better when this prediction is good, while still keeping robust worst-case guarantees.
-This framework has been particularly fruitful for online algorithms: \cite{bamas2020primal,lykouris2021competitive,purohit2018improving,lattanzi2020online,antoniadis2020online,antoniadis2020secretary}.
-In our case, assuming a prediction on the set $S$, robustness is guaranteed since we can never do worse than a $2$-approximation.
-In fact, even if the predicted set is not bipartizing, one may simply greedily add vertices to it until it becomes so while still guaranteeing a $2$-approximation.
+Our analysis falls into the framework of beyond the worst-case analysis \cite{roughgarden2021beyond}.
+In particular, note that an odd cycle transversal always exists: we may simply take $S = V_{1/2}$, which recovers the standard $2$-approximation algorithm for vertex cover.
+Depending on how $S$ is chosen, our algorithm can however admit significantly better approximation ratios.

+Our algorithm also connects to \emph{learning-augmented algorithms}, which have access to some prediction in their input (e.g., obtained for instance through machine learning).
+This prediction is assumed to come without any worst-case guarantees, and the goal is then to take advantage of it by making the algorithm perform better when this prediction is good, while still keeping robust worst-case guarantees when it is off \cite{bamas2020primal,lykouris2021competitive,purohit2018improving,lattanzi2020online,antoniadis2020online,antoniadis2020secretary}.
+In our case, assuming a prediction on the set $S$, robustness is guaranteed since we are never worse than a $2$-approximation.
+In fact, even if the predicted set is not an odd cycle transversal, one may simply greedily add vertices to it until it becomes one, while still guaranteeing a $2$-approximation.
+Otherwise, our results provide a precise understanding of how the approximation ratio improves depending on the predicted set $S$.
+In addition, once such a set $S$ is found, the parameters $\alpha$ and $\rho$ can easily be computed to see the improved guarantee on the approximation ratio.
+One may thus re-run the machine learning algorithm if the parameters give a bound very close to the worst-case of 2.